FrederoxDev/Bedrock-Energistics-Core/public_api/guides/getting-started.md

 We recommend minifying your bundle in production builds to reduce the size.
 This can be done with a minifier such as [terser](https://terser.org/).

 We recommend using [Regolith](https://bedrock-oss.github.io/regolith/) to automatically run your bundler and your minifier if you choose to minify your bundle.

+Ensure that your add-on is using a version of `@minecraft/server` that Bedrock Energistics Core API supports.
+Each release will note which `@minecraft/server` versions it supports.
+See [releases](https://github.com/Fluffyalien1422/bedrock-energistics-core/releases).

 ## Creating a Machine